dedsec995/SAGE/README.md

 ## Features

-- **Automated Transcription & Diarization**: Utilizes OpenAI's GPT-4o to generate accurate, speaker-separated transcripts from audio files.
+- **Automated Transcription & Diarization**: Utilizes OpenAI's gpt-4o-transcribe-diarize to generate accurate, speaker-separated transcripts from audio files.\
+Alternate option is also available for offline using whisper and pyannote
 - **In-Depth Call Analysis**: A parallel team of agents work together to identify:
   - **Intent Recognition**: The primary reason for the customer's call.
   - **Sentiment Analysis**: The emotional tone and satisfaction level for each minute of the call.